surajchips/ACM-Research-coding-challenge-23S/README.md

 ## Treating the Data

 I first researched the variables to determine what they all meant, and realized that absolute magnitude was similar to luminosity.
-Absolute magnitude seemed to be more consistent and was related to the logarithm of lumiinosity, so I determined that using absolute magnitude as removing luminosity as a variable was sometihng I wanted to do.
+Absolute magnitude seemed to be more consistent and was related to the logarithm of lumiinosity, so I determined that focusing on absolute magnitude and removing luminosity as a variable was sometihng I wanted to do.
 This relationship can be seen by the first graph in the notebook.

 ## Finding relationships in the data